From the New In 90 team

 Great for: Heart, lungs, legs, butt and overall fitness levels.

-8 Screen time – we normally find the time to sit in front of the TV, phone or tablet sometime during the day (the average Briton looks at a screen for entertainment purposes for over three hours per day – and that’s when life is “normal”).
+8 TV time – however busy most of us are, we normally find the time to sit in front of the TV or tablet sometime during the day (the average Briton looks at a screen for entertainment purposes for over three hours per day).

 So use a very small part of this time to do some arms bends or “dips”.
 Sit on a solid chair or low table and place your hands palm down beside you with fingers pointing out.
 Move your butt forward and off the chair or table so that you are supporting your weight primarily on your hands and arms – your legs stretching out in front of you and heels on the floor.
 Slowly lower your body as far as you can with your arms bending.
 Stop and then straighten your arms again – lifting your body up again.
 If you find this hard to begin with, bring your feet closer to your body, but try not to use your legs to push yourself up.